Donhead St Mary: History

-In 1945 a private Roman Catholic day and boarding school for girls, known as St Mary's School, Shaftesbury, opened at Coombe House, Higher Coombe and closed in 2020.
+In 1945 a private Roman Catholic day and boarding school for girls, known as St Mary's School, Shaftesbury, opened at Coombe House, Higher Coombe.
+It closed in 2020.

 Religious sites

 Parish church

 In the 12th century the Church of England parish church of St Mary the Virgin was small and without aisles.
 Later in that century the south aisle was added, and in the 13th the nave gained a clerestory.
 In the 14th century the south porch was added, and most of the tower is from the 15th century.
 In 1966 the church was designated as Grade I listed.
 In 1980 the benefice was united with Donhead St Andrew and Charlton; today the parish is part of the Benefice of St Bartholomew.

 The former rectory, now named Shute House, is a Grade II listed building,.
 The gardens surrounding the house were designed by Geoffrey Jellicoe and are Grade II* listed on the Historic England's Register of Historic Parks and Gardens.